 What is renters insurance?

-Renters insurance is a type of contents insurance designed specifically for people who are renting a property.
-It works to protect your belongings if they are stolen, damaged or destroyed due to certain events like fire, storm and theft.
+Renters insurance is a type of contents insurance policy designed specifically for people who are renting a property.
+It works by covering all or part of the cost of repairing or replacing your belongings if they are stolen, damaged or destroyed due to certain events like fire, storm and theft.
 For example, if someone broke into a home you were renting and stole your TV, renters insurance would typically cover the cost of replacing it.

 What is the difference between renters insurance and contents insurance?